gaocong13/Projective-Spatial-Transformers/README.md

 The package is called ProSTGrid_cpu, which can be loaded the same way.

 ### Test ProST
 We provide a toy example that illustrates ProST can be used directly for 2D/3D registration.
+Test